jradwan/Piwigo-physical_photo_move/README.md

 - - -
 ## Usage

-After activating the plugin for your Piwigo site, there will be a "Move" tab in the "Edit Photo" area for any item that is location in a physical album.
+After activating the plugin for your Piwigo site, there will be a "Move" tab in the "Edit Photo" area for any item that is located in a physical album.

 ![UI screenshot](https://github.com/jradwan/Piwigo-physical_photo_move/raw/master/resources/ppm-main-ui.jpg)